Survey on Early Learning and Child Care Arrangements (SELCCA)

 Data sources and methodology

-The target population is children across the 10 provinces and 3 territories of Canada who are less than 6 years old (as of February 28, 2019).
-Children living on reserves in the provinces are excluded from the target population.
+The target population is children across the 10 provinces of Canada who are less than 6 years old (as of February 28, 2022).
+Children living on reserves are excluded from the target population.

 The content for the Survey on Early Learning and Child Care Arrangements electronic questionnaire was drafted in consultation with several external subject matter experts.